 Another day, another great money saving chart with tips on how to cut back on your energy usage – and your spending.

 This one mentions unplugging your appliances as a way to do this.
-However, if you’re like me and you know you’ll probably forget or won’t bother to do that, consider getting a smart power strip like this one.
+However, if you’re like me and you know you’ll probably forget or won’t bother to do that, consider getting a smart power strip.

 Source: SlickDeals